 Smith is diverse and globally oriented.
 The Smith campus has approximately 2,500 students from 48 states and 68 countries.
 Half of Smith juniors each year expand their knowledge of the world by studying away from Smith on programs abroad or at other institutions.
 Smith students literally come from and go to every corner of the globe.

 Smith students are involved.
 They participate in about 100 different organizations, including several ethnically and culturally affiliated groups.
 They join clubs in every conceivable activity: they sing in the Glee Club or one of our a cappella groups, they play varsity or club sports, they make a difference through community service or student government.

-Schedule for Friday, October 16 through Sunday, October 18 TBD.
-All events will be virtual.
+Schedule for Friday, October 22 through Sunday, October 24 TBD.

 The Women of Distinction program for high school seniors highlights the opportunities that Smith College offers for African American, Asian American, Latina and Native American students.
 Participants in this three-day program will explore Smith College to determine whether it might be an appropriate college choice for them.
 Students will attend panels and workshops on student life and the college admission process, and connect with current Smith students.

 Admission to Women of Distinction is a competitive process based on academic and personal qualities.
 Please note that only current high school juniors are eligible to apply.
 Preference will be given to applicants who have not previously visited Smith.

 International students studying in the U.S. and U.S. students studying aboard are not eligible to apply to Women of Distinction.
 However, undocumented students are encouraged to apply.